Redesigning home search for

 Sell the concept

-Before we could get the organization to prioritize our approach over new features, we needed them to fully understand the value of solving these problems.
+Before I could get the organization to prioritize our approach over new features, I needed them to fully understand the value of solving these problems.

 We conducted a 2-week design sprint with a cross-functional team, leveraged existing personas and known pain points, then riffed on narratives of positive shopping experiences that align with Zillow’s company-wide goals and mission.

-We didn’t want to host an ideation session where the team talked about a collection of features; we wanted the conversation to be about our target personas.
+I didn’t want to host an ideation session where the team talked about a collection of features; I wanted the conversation to be about our target personas.

 To kick off the ideation session, we shared our research and hypotheses.